MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 <!-- ====================================================================== -->
 ## Reorder nodes

 You can also change the order of DOM nodes.
 For example, on your web page the navigation menu is near the bottom.

-To move the navigation menu to the top:
+Move the navigation menu to the top:

 1. Find the `<nav>` node in the **DOM Tree** of DevTools.